 Now this extraordinary work of applied, postconciliar liturgical scholarship has been emended and annotated by one of today's leading liturgical scholars.
 Paul Turner has provided many helpful explanatory notes on history, culture, language, and, of course, liturgy.
 He has also updated the liturgical texts to conform to The Roman Missal, Third Edition.
 The result is a resource that promises to enrich and inspire a new generation of presiders, preachers, liturgy planners, and students.

-On the fiftieth anniversary of Vatican II's Sacrosanctum Concilium, encounter the vibrant scholarship and pastoral wisdom of Adrien Nocent's The Liturgical Year again or for the first time!
+In honor of the fiftieth anniversary of Vatican II's Sacrosanctum Concilium, encounter the vibrant scholarship and pastoral wisdom of Adrien Nocent's The Liturgical Year again or for the first time!

 Volume 3 covers all of the Sundays of Ordinary Time.